gjaehrling/run_analysis/README.md

 - Appropriately labels the data set with descriptive variable names.

 - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+- Group the tidy data-set by activity and subject.

 Important: the upload files with the data, has to be stored in the working directory of the R-file "run_analysis.R".